 This Kickstarter campaign might be of interest to anyone looking for onboard power/ups for a Raspberry Pi.

 I’m usually hesitant to share crowdfunding projects, but this looks like a well-designed product in the final stages of testing.
-I’ve pledged for a two-pack, so that I can keep tabs on it and decide whether or not to cancel before the campaign ends.
+I’ve pledged for a two-pack.

 Red Reactor’s creator has published two apps for remote monitoring on Github.
 I thought that some folks here might be interested, even if you don’t pledge the campaign.

 RR_WebMonitor – uses python and Matplotlib to create a set of performance graphs (battery voltage, current and CPU temperature, etc) and status information within an HTML page accessible from a web browser.

 RR_BatMonitor – is a simple background application that you might run on an unattended or head-less device in order to receive an email when the system status changes.
 It can also monitor battery status and create a CSV file of voltage, current and battery charge level that can be imported into Excel for performance analysis, e.g. to compare different batteries or reduce system load.